Copyright © W. J. Heitler (2019)

 Intracellular sodium concentration

 The pump current depends on intracellular sodium concentration as described above, and the rate of change of sodium concentration is the difference between its rate of inflow and outflow.
-Sodium enters the cell through voltage-dependent and/or synaptic channels that have been specified as having sodium as the current-carrying ion, or as a pulse during an integrate-and-fire spike.
+Sodium enters the cell through voltage-dependent and/or synaptic channels that have been specified as including sodium as a current-carrying ion, or as a pulse during an integrate-and-fire spike.
 Sodium leaves the cell exclusively through the sodium pump.
 However, the pump imports 2 units of positive charge (K+) for every 3 that it exports (Na+), so the rate of export of sodium ions is actually proportional to three times the current generated by the sodium pump.
 This leads to the following equation:

-\begin{equation} \frac{d[Na]}{dt}=B(I_{Na} - 3I_{pump}) \label{eq:eqNaPump} \end{equation}where INa is the sum of currents through sodium-permeant ion channels, Ipump is the sodium pump current and B is a current-to-concentration conversion factor.
+\begin{equation} \frac{d[Na]}{dt}=AB(I_{Na} - 3I_{pump}) \label{eq:eqNaPump} \end{equation}where INa is the sum of currents through sodium-permeant ion channels, Ipump is the sodium pump current, A is the current-to-concentration conversion factor given in \eqref{eq:eqFaraday} above, and B is a scaling factor that modifies the conversion to allow for non-uniform distribution of sodium within the cell volume.

 Limitations